fehmi/simply.js/docs/framer.md

 }
 ```

-You can use this data to trigger actions based on scroll position, such as detecting when the user is near the bottom of the page.
+This data can be used to trigger actions based on scroll position, such as detecting when the user is near the bottom of the page.

 ### Multiple Simply.js instances in a same Framer page

-The great features don’t stop there.
+The powerful features extend further.
 You can also create multiple Simply.js components on the same Framer page and enable them to communicate with each other.

 <img src="docs/images/multiple-simply-instances.gif">

-To send a message to other Simply.js instances, you can use the code below.
-It will broadcast the message to all Simply.js instances on the current page except itself.
+To send a message to other Simply.js instances, use the code below.
+This will broadcast the message to all Simply.js instances on the current page, excluding the sender.

 ```js
       sendMessage() {